-We run a number of Standing Committees and Forums.
-They are made up by volunteers, members of the Executive team and a Board member.
+We run a number of Committees.
+They are made up of volunteers, members of the Executive Team and a Board member.
 Our Committees oversee activities relating to their particular area and feedback to the Board.
 The Forums help develop policy, take work forward, and inform the debate.

 We also work across seven branches around the UK.
 Branches bring together members in the local geographical area to plan or attend events such as factory visits or conferences, run competitions and hold meetings.